 The Mihrimah religious complex is a prominent landmark in the Ottoman capital of Istanbul.
 Mimar Sinan was the architect of the building.
 Due to its located on the sixth hill of the city, people can see it easily.
 The complex was started in the year 1562 and completed in 1565.
 IT has a kulliye attached with the complex.
 Students from other cities come to the kulliye for religious study in the madrasa where they can also live until the completion of their studies.

 5. Kocatepe Mosque

-Kocatepe is another beautiful religious complex in Turkey, built in the year 1967.
+Kocatepe is another beautiful religious complex in Turkey.
 Husrev Tayla and M. Fatin Uluengin designed the complex.
 The complex has its influence from Selimiye Mosque in Edirne, and Sultan Ahmet Mosque in the Istanbul city.
-It is one of the beautiful mosques located in the city of Ankara.
+It is one of the beautiful mosques in the city of Ankara.

 6. Sabancı Mosque

 Sabancı mosque-complex is the largest in Turkey.
 It has the same architectural structural design as that of Selimiye mosque, located in Edrine.
 The complex has a total area of 566,000 square feet.
 Adana Religious society holds the usage right of the complex.